Science & Technology

 MAN 2.0 R-EVOLUTION [6x52’]

-Let’s meet the most prominent scientists, anthropologists and futurologists of the world to explore the state of the art of the human species: from a Genetically Modified Homo Sapiens to Homo Technologicus and Digitalis.
+We meet the world's most prominent scientists, anthropologists, and futurologists to explore the state of the art of the human species.

 MEDINA AZAHARA, THE LOST PEARL OF EL-ANDALUS 52’

-From Amsterdam to London, Bilbao and Roma to Budapest or Bakou, discover the challenges of building legendary stadiums, secrets of megastructures that host hundreds of millions of spectators, their enthusiasm, and their songs year after year.
+This series is about the stadiums of Europe that host hundreds of millions of spectators, their enthusiasm, and their songs, year after year.

 MOBYDICK: THE OPERATION 52’